The Minc Law Guide to Massachusetts Defamation Law

 In this comprehensive blog post to Massachusetts defamation law, we’re going to take you through all five (5) requisite elements for a successful defamation claim, along with the various types of defamation plaintiffs in the United States and Massachusetts, common defenses, and much much more.

-And, if you’re wondering how Massachusetts’ defamation definition stacks up to other U.S. states, we strongly recommend heading over to our U.S. defamation and libel laws mega-page/interactive map.
+And, if you’re wondering how Massachusetts’ defamation definition stacks up to other U.S. states, we strongly recommend heading over to our Complete Guide to US Online Defamation Law.

 U.S. Defamation Law Tip: As the U.S. has a longstanding history of upholding the First Amendment and free speech, it is generally considered to be a pro-defendant defamation jurisdiction.
 On the flipside of the coin are other Common Law jurisdictions (think Canada, Australia, and the U.K.) and European countries which are typically considered pro-plaintiff defamation jurisdictions.